 When you have any of these symptoms, it’s a good idea to contact your Charlotte, NC dentist right away—especially if the pain is severe.
-When you call us, we can talk about your symptoms over the phone and determine if you need to come to our office immediately.
+When you call us, we can talk about your symptoms over the phone and determine if you need to come to our dental offices immediately.

 Do you perform emergency root canals?

-If you need help immediately because you have severe tooth pain, please call our Charlotte dental office for an emergency appointment.
+If you need help immediately because you have severe tooth pain, please call our Charlotte dental offices for an emergency appointment.
 Whether it is during the week or on the weekend, call us, and we will determine the most appropriate steps to take.

 We always leave time in our schedule to accommodate our emergency patients, so there’s a good chance we can see you the same day.